 Giving your employees early releases or days off around the holidays or hosting an end-of-year holiday party are all perfectly viable (and recommended) ways to show your employees you care.
 However, we also believe it’s critical that you focus on improving your workplace environment.

 The holidays are the perfect time of year to show your employees how much you appreciate them for their hard work.
-And don’t think it’s too late to implement these ideas!
+Companies with best HR practices know that it’s not too late to implement this!
 HR can approve days off, and managers can provide recognition (even on a small scale) while also jotting down ways to improve office culture.